 In 2000 Chase was awarded the first President's Alumnus Award from California Institute of the Arts, and was nominated for the Herb Alpert Award in Music in 2003.
 In 2008 the German documentary Wie kann Es in Buchenwald so schoen sein? for which he wrote the soundtrack, was nominated for the German Alternativer Medienpreis.
 In 2011 the Eleven Ideas project received the McKinney Award in Literature and Technology from Rensselaer Polytechnic Institute.
 Chase was also recipient of the inaugural Other Minds Composer Fellowship that year.
 In 2015 Chase was awarded a Certificate of Honor from the International Center for Japanese Culture in Tokyo, Japan for his koto/cello duo Gayate.

-In 2017 Cold Blue Music released Chase’s Bhajan (CB 0046) for violin and electronic fields, featuring Robin Lorentz which received a first-round Grammy nomination, and Tiny Thunder for paino-4-hands featuring Bryan Pezzone is out early in 2023 (CB 0064).
+In 2017 Cold Blue Music released Chase’s Bhajan (CB 0046) for violin and electronic fields, featuring Robin Lorentz which received a first-round Grammy nomination, and Tiny Thunder for paino-4-hands featuring Bryan Pezzone is out now (CB 0064).
+2024, Chase debuts as co-author of the book Passage of Desire: Improvisation and the Human Journey, an exploration of life, improvised by Dr. Susan Allen, available from Amazon.